Medan LRT: History

 The project was given a concession period of 20 years.
 On 6 June, 2017, detik.com revealed that the total budget required to create the LRT requires Rp 6,34 billion or US$477.4 million, including Rp 2,2 billion for rolling stock; this later changes to Rp 12,339 billion, and then Rp 20,3 billion.
 Budgeting for the project uses blended finance to not involve state budget.
 As a public-private partnership, the project has an availability payment of Rp 5,755 billion/year.
+The estimated profits from fares would cover around 70% of the budget, with 25% from property developments in areas affected by transit-oriented development (TOD), and 5% from advertisements.
+Hence, the LRT would break-even after 12.69 years of operation, with a "very good" profitability index of 1.62.

 SMRT Corporation announced it will help with the project using their experiences.
 In 2018, companies from China and South Korea have expressed interest in developing the project.
-In June 2019, Korea Rail Network Authority was announced as the preferred partner, and that the LRT will connect the areas of Medan, Binjai, Deli Serdang and Karo, collectively named Mebidangro, which is also the LRT's nickname.
+In June 2019, Korea Rail Network Authority was announced as the preferred partner, and it was planned that the LRT will connect the contiguous North Sumatran areas of Medan, Binjai, Deli Serdang and Karo, collectively named Mebidangro, which is also the LRT's nickname.
 The International Monetary Fund (IMF) and the World Bank also expressed interest in an LRT system in Medan.
-Coordinator of the Ministry of Maritimes Affairs and Fisheries Luhut Binsar Pandjaitan asked for the project to use 60% of "local components" and not foreign products as a redemption to the government's financial shortcomings, which they did, with the help of PT Kereta Api Indonesia (INKA), with the help of the Ministry of State Owned Enterprises (BUMN).
+Coordinator of the Ministry of Maritimes Affairs and Fisheries, Luhut Binsar Pandjaitan, asked for the project to utilize 60% of "local components" and not foreign products as a redemption to the government's financial shortcomings, which they did, with the help of PT Kereta Api Indonesia (INKA), with the help of the Ministry of State Owned Enterprises (BUMN).
 On 5 April 2019, an open-to-public press conference was held; 190 people attended it.

 The project's online business case ended in 2019, and the final business case commenced in late 2020.
 Throughout that year, it underwent a phase of worthiness test and "Detail Engineering Design" (DED).
 Construction of the LRT started in 2019 and the LRT itself was expected to begin operations in 2020, however it was affected by the COVID-19 pandemic.
 Planning and conferences, though, still continues amid the pandemic, even though progress slowed down.
 North Sumatra's Development Planning Board secretary Yosi Sukmono said that construction should continue in 2021.
 Before the pandemic, it was expected to finish by 2023.
 Planning and conferences include studying which places would mandate stations, as well as the LRT's accessibility.
 In August 2020, construction was planned to finish in 2023 and operations to begin in early 2024.
+However, there have been no major developments in 2024, leading to skepticism on the government's commitment regarding the project.
+Rahman Syah of Kompasiana noted several challenges: a lack of planning on the station locations and integration with the BRT network, as well as Medan's unaccomodating density.